maticnetwork/zkevm-docs/docs/setup-production-node.md

 Sequencer and Prover functionalities are not covered in this document as they are still undergoing development and rigorous testing.

+Syncing zkNode currently takes anywhere between 1-2 days depending on various factors.
+The team is working on snapshots to improve the syncing time.

 :::

 ## Prerequisites